agzsoftsi/holbertonschool-higher_level_programming/0x15-javascript-web_jquery/README.md

 </head>
 ```

+Test the Repository On Browser: https://gifted-traveling-trip.glitch.me/

 # TASKS

 0. No jQuery mandatory - [0-script.js](0-script.js/)

+-Test the Task On Browser: https://gifted-traveling-trip.glitch.me/0-main.html

 Write a Javascript script that updates the text color of the HTML tag HEADER to red (#FF0000):